-Arbutus is working on the update/amendment of the Fort St. John Land & Resource Management Plan in the areas of stakeholder engagement, supporting the leadership team, and providing information and/or reports in areas such as UNDRIP and gender-based plus.
+Arbutus worked on the update/amendment of the Fort St. John Land & Resource Management Plan in the areas of stakeholder engagement, supporting the leadership team, and providing information and/or reports in areas such as UNDRIP and gender-based plus.

-Working with Ursus Wildlands Consulting, Arbutus is supporting the Nation in its development of a steelhead (Chowthla) recovery program that includes deep engagement of the members on their knowledge and use to shape the study.
+Working with Ursus Wildlands Consulting, Arbutus supported the Nation in its development of a steelhead (Chowthla) recovery program that includes deep engagement of the members on their knowledge and use to shape the study.

 Arbutus provided support to Piikani Nation for traditional use and socio-economic & community wellbeing reports for an environmental assessment, and support on the South Saskatchewan Regional Land Use Plan.

-Arbutus provides support on community, Aboriginal and government relations on three site closures in Canada, supported the Pascua Lama and Cerro Casale projects with local Indigenous groups in Chile, and assisted senior management with corporate social responsibility policies.
+Arbutus provided support on community, Indigenous and government relations on three site closures in Canada, supported the Pascua Lama and Cerro Casale projects with local Indigenous groups in Chile, and assisted senior management with corporate social responsibility policies.

-Decar Nickel project: Arbutus is providing counsel, and managing External Relations (Indigenous & community engagement and consultation, government and media relations) on an advanced stage mineral development project in north central BC.
+Decar Nickel project: Arbutus is providing advisory and consulting services on External Relations (Indigenous & community engagement and consultation, government and media relations) on an advanced stage mineral development project in north central BC.

 Arbutus provided support for social performance planning and implementation, Indigenous consultation, agreements, socio-economic/community health and Indigenous interests effects assessment, employment training and business development on the New Afton and Blackwater projects.